-Pašman island is separated from the coast by a channel whose waters are kept crystal-clear by the tireless sea currents.
-It is the home of kunjka, a delicious clam native to Tkon town and a staple of the local diet.
-If you can pick it out amidst all the submarine wealth, you are welcome to take a deep breath and pluck one out.
+Pašman island is separated from the coast by a channel whose waters are kept crystal-clear by the incessant sea currents.
+It is the home of kunjka, a delicious clam native to Tkon town and the basis of the local diet.
+If you can recognize it amidst all the submarine wealth, you are welcome to take a deep breath and pluck one out.

-The towns of Pašman, Ždrelac, Tkon, Neviđane and Mrljane have arisen on the east coast of the island, facing the mainland and the uninhabited islets frequented by yachters and bottlenose dolphins.
+The towns of Pašman, Ždrelac, Tkon, Neviđane and Mrljane have risen on the east coast of the island, facing the mainland and the uninhabited islets frequented by yachtsmen and bottlenose dolphins.

 Ever since prehistory, Pašman island has carved an exquisite image in the olive wood, and limestone.
 As early as the sixth century, its population hid away in the fort of Pustograd, nowadays a valuable archeological site near Tkon.

-The monastery of Saint Cosmas and Damian, a supreme cultural monument from the twelfth century, was build atop Ćokavac hill above Tkon.
-The Benedictine monks hold an immense collection of sacral art within its walls, while the Franciscans chose the site of Kraj for their own monastery, named for Saint Dominus, in the fourteenth century.
+The monastery of Saint Cosmas and Damian, a supreme cultural monument from the twelfth century, was built atop Ćokavac hill above Tkon.
+The Benedictine monks hold an immense collection of sacral art within its walls, while the Franciscans chose the site of Kraj for their own monastery, named after Saint Domnius, in the fourteenth century.

 The island of Pašman is watched over by its tireless guardian, the stone statue of Saint Michael from the twelfth century, from its eponymous church in Neviđane.

-The stone huts sunken amidst ancient olive groves and figs of the southern side of the island were once used only in the olive picking season.
-Located on the very edge of the sea, miles and miles from human settlement, they are today strangely well suited as getaway spots, where the hurried everyday rhythm can be made to disappear.
+The stone huts sunken amidst ancient olive groves and figs on the southern side of the island were once used only in the olive picking season.
+Located on the very edge of the sea, miles and miles from human settlement, they are today strangely well suited as getaway spots, where the hurried everyday rhythm can be literally left behind and forgotten.

-However, Pašman offers further delights - tucked-away beaches where one can enjoy swimming and tanning to the relaxing music of nature.
+However, Pašman offers further delights - tucked-away beaches where one can enjoy swimming and tanning, accompanied by the relaxing music of nature.

-The heart of Pašman island is laid bare on the road towards Turanj on the mainland.
+The heart of Pašman island is revealed along the road towards Turanj, on the mainland.
 Galešnjak, the island of love, will give happy couples a chance to spend some time together on this unique heart-shaped monument of nature.